Get Doncaster Moving Team

 Jodie Bridger

-Doncaster is one of twelve Local Delivery Pilots (LDPs) working with Sport England to test ways in which to make activity an easy and accessible choice for everyone.
-To do this we need to connect the policy, places and people who can support it to happen.
-My role is to lead the Pilot and support residents and partners to get involved in Doncaster's approach.
+Doncaster is working with Sport England as a 'Place Partner' to test ways we can reduce inequalities in health and inactivity levels.
+To do this we need policies, places and people to connect and support movement, activity and sport across everyday life.
+My role is to lead the Place Partnership with Sport England, and support people, groups and organisations to get involved in Get Doncaster Moving.

 What do you do to keep active?

-I have a dog, so walking him every day gets me out of the house in all weathers.
+Walking the dog every day gets me out of the house in all weathers!
 I like to run in my local area; I usually listen to a podcast to keep me entertained.
-I am also quite competitive and love sport, so I play hockey at my local club; it's a great excuse to take time out of a busy week to see my friends.
+I'm also quite competitive and love sport, so I play hockey at my local club; it's a great excuse to take time out of a busy week to see my friends.

 What advice would you give to someone who wanted to start moving more?